01mf02/jq-lang-spec/icfp.typ

 HIR (@hir) and MIR (@mir).
 After this, the semantics part starts:
-@values defines several data types and corresponding lambda terms, such as values, value results, and streams.
+@values defines several data types and corresponding lambda terms, such as values, value results, and lists.
 @semantics shows how to evaluate jq filters on a given input value.
 @updates presents our new approach to executing updates and compares it with the traditional approach used in jq.
 @impl describes and evaluates a jq interpreter based on our proposed semantics.
-We will show that it outperforms all other current implementations of the jq language.
-//Finally, we show how to prove properties of jq programs by equational reasoning in @obj-eq.

-// TODO: this shows not what jq does, this shows what *we* do!
+It turns out that on 25 out of 29 benchmark programs, our interpreter is the fastest of all evaluated jq implementations.

 #figure(caption: [Our approach to evaluate a jq program with an input value.
   Solid lines indicate data flow, whereas a dashed line indicates that a component is defined in terms of another.
 ], diagraph.render(read("structure.dot"))) <fig:structure>

 #include "tour.typ"